blknaoh/blknaoh.github.io/content/publication/Hongjiang2024SENSORS/index.md

 ---
-title: 'ME-Net: A Network for Scale-Variant Objects in Harsh Underwater Detection Scenes'
+title: 'An Underwater Multipath Channel Azimuth Estimation Method Based on Sweep-Spread Carrier'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Hongjiang Chen
-  - Haodi Zhu
+  - Zhipeng Li
   - admin
-  - Yan Wei
-  - Wenchu Wang
-  - Xinyi Zhou
+  - Xingbin Tu
   - Fengzhong Qu
 # Author notes (optional)
 author_notes:
   - ''
-  - 'Corresponding Author'
   - ''
   - ''
-  - ''
+  - 'Corresponding Author'
   - ''

 date: '2024-10-20T00:00:00Z'